Revelation 15-16. Wrath is poured out on the world with a mighty hand and an outstretched arm, culminating in the Day of the Lord.

-The first scourges to be designated plagues are the fire, smoke and sulphur associated with the sixth trumpet, three in number.
-The seven last plagues bring the total to ten, as in the Exodus.
-While the judgements of the trumpets also express God’s anger, these are worse.
-Israel will not be delivered from its oppressor until the tenth plague.
+The first scourges to be designated plagues were the fire, smoke and sulphur, both natural and supernatural, which came with the sixth trumpet, expressly three in number.
+The seven last plagues bring the total to ten, as in the time before the Exodus.
+While the trumpets also signal God’s fury, these judgements are worse, and Israel will not be delivered from its oppressor until the tenth plague.

-The Pentateuch records two songs of Moses: one in which he celebrated Yahweh’s triumph over Pharaoh (Ex 15) and one in which, just before Israel entered the Promised Land, he foretold the nation’s prosperity, unfaithfulness, exile and final deliverance (Deut 32).
+The Pentateuch records two songs: one in which Moses celebrated Yahweh’s triumph over Pharaoh (Ex 15) and one in which, just before Israel entered the Promised Land, he foretold the nation’s prosperity, unfaithfulness, exile and final deliverance (Deut 32).
 The song of triumph is in mind.
-As God’s servant (Ex 14:31), and as though he were God himself (Ex 7:1), Moses inflicted misery on a country that had made Israel’s life a misery.
-The Lamb too was a ‘servant of God’ (Isa 53:7, Mark 10:45), acting with his full authority.
-Now he brings down judgement on the beast-Pharaoh.
-Those who have conquered through the power of the Lamb sing a new song (of which we are given an excerpt) from a position after death, figuratively on the other side of the Red Sea.
-It is from there that they observe God’s judgement of his enemies.
+As God’s servant and as though he were God himself (Ex 14:31, 7:1), Moses inflicted misery on a country that had made Israel’s life a misery.
+The Lamb too was God’s servant (Isa 52:13, Mark 10:45).
+He inflicts judgement on the beast-Pharaoh, and those who have conquered share in his victory, seeing no distinction between him, the Lord, and the Lord Almighty.
+They sing from a position the other side of death.
+It is from there they observe God’s judgement of his enemies.

-The vision connects with the end of chapter 11, where the temple in heaven opens and discloses the ark of the covenant.
-Jerusalem’s Temple was built according to the same God-given pattern as the Tabernacle, for they embodied the same reality.
-The Tabernacle (Heb. mishkan) was where God chose to dwell before the building of the Temple.
-It consisted of a tent (Heb. ohel), partitioned by a curtain or veil, within which was ‘the ark of the testimony’.
-The ark enshrined the tablet inscribed with the ten commandments, a memorial of God’s covenant with Israel, and this inner tent was therefore called the ‘tent of the testimony’.
-The tent on the outer side of the veil contained the shining lamps of the menorah, symbolising the light of his word, and the bread, the manna of his body.
-In due time, when the Word ‘became flesh and tabernacled amongst us’ (John 1:14), God extended his testimony to the Gentiles; Christ’s body was the temple of God because it housed the Spirit of God (John 2:21).
-After his ascension those who participated in his flesh and blood continued that witness, as they took his word from Judaea to the ends of the earth.
+The vision connects with the end of chapter 11, where the temple opens to reveal the ark of the covenant and there the lightnings, sounds, thunderings, earthquake and heavy hail that will punctuate the final period.
+Like the Tabernacle, the Temple in Jerusalem was the earthly representation of God’s dwelling-place, and it had the same design.
+Both consisted of a sanctuary partitioned by a curtain or veil.
+Within the inner sanctuary or tent was ‘the ark of the testimony’ and within the ark were the tablets inscribed with the ten commandments, bearing witness to the covenant.
+The inner sanctuary, the Holy of Holies, was therefore called the ‘tent of the testimony’.
+(In Hebrew ‘Tabernacle’ meant ‘dwelling-place’ and ‘tent’ was a separate word; in the New Testament skene was the word for both.)
+The sanctuary on the outer side of the veil contained the bread and the shining lamps of the menorah, symbolising his daily presence and light.
+In due time, the Word ‘became flesh and tabernacled amongst us’ (John 1:14).
+Christ’s body was the temple of God because it housed his Spirit (John 2:21), and he became the bread and the light.
+After his ascension those who participated in his body and spirit continued the testimony as they took his word from Jerusalem to the ends of the earth.

-The angels are similar in dress to the ‘one like a son of man’ seen at the beginning.
+Like him (1:13), the angels wear belts of gold (the emphasis in Greek being on what the belts are made of).
 Their golden bowls once held the prayers of the saints (5:8); now they hold the wine of God’s wrath.
-The entrance to the sanctuary closes as the angels leave.
-As on the day that Christ was crucified, his eye will not spare.
-He will show no pity.
+The door of the temple closes as the angels leave, and after the loud voice telling them what to do, silence falls, to complete the hour’s silence begun at the seventh seal.
+As when Christ was crucified, his eye will not spare; he will show no pity.

-‘Fury’ is thumos, a stronger word than orge, ‘wrath’ or ‘anger’.
-In 14:10 and 16:19 it is translated ‘rage’.
-We have emotions because we are made in God’s likeness, and he has emotions.
-But anger is rarely good and we should not give way to it (Eph 4:31, Col 3:8).
-God continually exercises makrothumia, ‘patience’ (Rom 2:4), for he does not will that anyone should perish but that they should repent (II Pet 3:9).
+‘Fury’ is thumos, a stronger word than orge, wrath or anger.
+We have emotions because we are made in God’s likeness and he has emotions.
+He who made the world is no impassive bystander.
+But anger is rarely good, and we should not be overcome by it, just as he continually exercises makrothumia, patience (Rom 2:4).
+He does not will that anyone should perish but that all should repent.
 Were it not for that patience, we should have died the moment we became acquainted with evil.
 Judgement is deferred to the end of life and to the end of the age.
 “I did not come to judge the world, but to save the world” (John 12:48).
 But ultimately judgement must come.

-The wrath of God has a double reference.
-First, it refers to the general resurrection when God reveals his righteous judgement and renders to each according to his works; it is the fate of every soul who does not obey the truth but unrighteousness (Rom 2:5-8).
-We are by nature children of disobedience (Eph 5:6, Col 3:6) and therefore of wrath (Eph 2:3, John 3:36), the punishment of death (Rom 4:15, 7:9f), because in Adam all die.
+The wrath of God has a double meaning.
+First, it refers to the punishment of death (Rom 4:15, 7:9f), because in Adam all die; we are by nature children of disobedience (Eph 5:6) and therefore of wrath (Eph 2:3, Col 3:6, John 3:36).
 ‘All our days pass away under your wrath’ (Ps 90:9).
-A ruler who imposes the just sentence of death for a crime exacts the wrath of God on his behalf, for the sentence is the same (Rom 13:4).
-But whoever is justified by the blood of Christ will be saved from wrath (Rom 5:9).
+A ruler who imposes the just sentence of death for a crime exacts the wrath of God on his behalf, for the sentence is the same (Rom 13:4); it is the fate of every soul at the resurrection who does not obey the truth but unrighteousness (Rom 2:5-8).
+Whoever is justified by the blood of Christ will be saved from wrath (Rom 5:9).

-The seven seals, the seven trumpets and the seven bowls all have the structure, 4 + 2 + 1.
-So do the seven days of creation.
+The seven seals, the seven trumpets and the seven bowls all have the same structure, 4 + 2 + 1.
+So do the days of creation.
 During the first four days God formed the environments of the earth, during the fifth and sixth he created the animals to live in them, and on the seventh he rested.
-The seven trumpets and the seven bowls of wrath describe the undoing of creation – this wonderful, beautiful world.
+The trumpets and bowls of wrath describe the undoing of creation – this precious, wonderful world.